VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   are specifically designed to answer such questions.

 # CQRS/ES

+The CQRS pattern and event sourcing are frequently combined; each adding benefit to the other.

 The chapter "[Introducing Command Query Responsibility Segregation][r_chapter2]" suggested that events can form the basis of the push synchronization of